 7. They use personality type as an excuse to continue unhealthy behaviors.
 Some INTJs I know have the attitude that everyone needs to nut up and shut up about their rude ways because it’s just their personality type, so deal.
 Some INFJs let people walk all over them because their personality type demands they be self-sacrificing.
 Personality type should help you understand yourself and others better, not become an excuse for self-destructive behavior.

 What’s the right way to use personality type?
 For personal growth.
-As a young introvert, I wasn’t aware of my strengths and weaknesses.
+As a young introvert, I wasn’t aware of what introversion means — or my strengths and weaknesses.
 I had made such a habit of detaching myself from my body and emotions that I didn’t even register when I had a preference (or distaste) for something.
 Personality type gave me more self-awareness and a language to understand myself better.
 I used it to identify my strengths and lean into them; I worked on my weaknesses.
 I’m a happier, more confident person today than I was several years ago, and I give a lot of credit for that to personality type.

 Oh, and I’m a Scorpio, okay?